 It is important that students bring the following items when they visit the centre:

-- plenty of drinking water as there is no drinking water available on the site
+- plenty of drinking water, as there is none available on site

-- rubbish-free packed snack or lunch as there are no rubbish collection facilities
+- rubbish-free packed snack or lunch, as there are no bins in the centre

 - a broad-brimmed hat and sunscreen for warm days